 How to discuss cost and treatment options with your dentist

 Your tooth hurts, so you visit a dentist.
 End of discussion, right?
 Actually, the dialogue has just begun.
 Developing a frank and open relationship with your dentist may be one of the most important things you can do for your oral health.

-"Both patient and dentist have a responsibility to open the lines of communication from the first examination," says Kenneth Sutherland, DDS, a Delta Dental dentist consultant.
-"You should begin by fully disclosing your dental history with the dentist and any prior medical problems.
-And if you're dental phobic, dentists like to know that too," says Dr. Sutherland.
+“Both patient and dentist have a responsibility to open the lines of communication from the first examination,” says Kevin Sheu, DDS, Delta Dental’s Director of Clinical Services.
+“You should begin by fully disclosing your dental history with the dentist and any prior medical problems.
+And if you’re dental phobic, dentists like to know that, too,” says Dr. Sheu.

 The dentist should explain the pros and cons of each treatment option — even the consequences of doing nothing.
 A toothache, for example, might be a cavity that can be solved with a simple filling.
 So, a discussion about the types of fillings and the cost for each is in order.
 But if the toothache is a symptom of something more serious, options could range from root canal therapy to removing the tooth and replacing it with a removable partial denture, fixed bridge or implant.

 Dentists also should describe the cost of each procedure, as well as the longevity of a treatment versus its aesthetics.
 For example, while amalgam fillings are considered to be the best option in terms of longevity, a resin filling is sometimes considered a more aesthetically pleasing option on the front teeth.
 Depending on your dental benefits, these two options could have quite different out-of-pocket costs for you.